 2. Can “recognize” be used in different contexts?

-Yes, “recognize” can refer to personal memory (like recognizing a friend), formal acknowledgment (like recognizing someone’s achievement), or legal acknowledgment (like recognizing a law or decision).
+Yes.
+“Recognize” can refer to personal memory (like recognizing a friend), formal acknowledgment (like recognizing someone’s achievement), or legal/official acknowledgment (like recognizing a law or decision).
+In some cases, it overlaps with showing respect, which is closely related to ideas like Reverence.

 3. Is “recognize” always a positive word?

 Not necessarily.
-While often neutral or positive (acknowledging achievements, identifying someone), it can also involve negative contexts (recognizing an error or problem).
+While it often appears in neutral or positive contexts (acknowledging achievements, identifying someone), it can also involve negative situations (recognizing an error, a threat, or a problem).

 4. How is “recognize” different from “realize”?

-“Recognize” usually means identifying something from prior knowledge or experience, while “realize” means becoming aware of something you didn’t know or understand before.
+“Recognize” usually means identifying something from prior knowledge or experience, while “realize” focuses on becoming aware of something you didn’t know or understand before.
+If you’re comparing vocabulary, Recognition can also help clarify the noun form used for acknowledgment.

 5. Can I use “recognize” in casual conversation?